squareops/terraform-aws-eks-addons/README.md

 ### [SquareOps Technologies](https://squareops.com/) Your DevOps Partner for Accelerating cloud journey.
 <br>
 This module provides a set of reusable, configurable, and scalable AWS EKS addons configurations.
 It enables users to easily deploy and manage a highly available EKS cluster using infrastructure as code.
-This module supports a wide range of features, including node termination handlers, VPC CNI add-ons, service monitors, Istio service meshes, Velero backups, and Karpenter provisioners.
+This module supports a wide range of features, including node termination handlers, VPC CNI add-ons, service monitors, Velero backups, and Karpenter provisioners.
 Users can configure these features using a set of customizable variables that allow for fine-grained control over the deployment.
 Additionally, this module is regularly updated to keep pace with the latest changes in the EKS ecosystem, ensuring that users always have access to the most up-to-date features and functionality.

 ## Usage Example
 ```hcl